-- Click the hyperlink for Available Software Sites. - The standard eclipse.org sites (Eclipse Project Updates and Galileo) should be enabled.
-If they are disabled, enable them now. - Add a new Site entry named OpenDDS with URL http://download.opendds.org/modeling/eclipse_44/ - Click OK to close the Preferences dialog and return to the Install dialog. - In the "Work with" combo box, select the new entry for OpenDDS. - Select the "OpenDDS Modeling SDK" and click Next. - Review the "Install Details" list and click Next.
-Review the license, select Accept (if you do accept it), and click Finish. - Eclipse will download the OpenDDS plug-ins and various plug-ins from eclipse.org that they depend on.
+- 1. From Eclipse, open the "Help" menu and select "Install New Software". - 2.
+Click the hyperlink for "Available Software Sites". - 3.
+The standard eclipse.org sites (Eclipse Project Updates and Galileo) should be enabled.
+If they are disabled, enable them now. - 4.
+Add a new Site entry named OpenDDS with URL http://download.opendds.org/modeling/eclipse\44/ - 5.
+Click OK to close the Preferences dialog and return to the Install dialog. - 6.
+In the "Work with" combo box, select the new entry for OpenDDS. - 7.
+Select the "OpenDDS Modeling SDK" and click Next. - 8.
+Review the "Install Details" list and click Next.
+Review the license, select Accept (if you do accept it), and click Finish. - 9.
+Eclipse will download the OpenDDS plug-ins and various plug-ins from eclipse.org that they depend on.
 There will be a security warning because the OpenDDS plug-ins are not signed.
 There also may be a prompt to accept a certificate from eclipse.org.

-• Eclipse will prompt the user to restart in order to use the newly installed software.
+10. Eclipse will prompt the user to restart in order to use the newly installed software.